A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Tourniquet

-Next, the cords can be used as a tourniquet, especially when your arms, legs, or other body parts are bleeding due to an accident in the wilderness.
+Next, the cords can be used as a tourniquet, especially when one's arms, legs, or other body parts are bleeding after an accident in the wilderness.

 Traps